About the project

 Despite the fine weather across Switzerland this week, many observers have noted the poor sky visibility and startling red sunsets.
 These are the effects of two atmospheric constituents that visited us from far away locations.
 Our first visitor arrived last…

-Switzerland formally decides to become a full member of the ACTRIS ERIC
+Switzerland becomes a full member of ACTRIS ERIC